MMikrut96/DAP-DDAP-evolutionary-algorithm/README.md

 ## How to run
 1. Open project folder /out/artifacts/Optymalizacja_jar in CLI
 2. Make sure the files with network topology descrption are in the same folder as file Optymalizacja.jar
-2. Run project with command (for eg.):
+2. Run project with command (for e.g.):
 ```sh
 java -jar .\Optymalizacja.jar
 ```